PoCInnovation/Workshops/software/06.Nest/README.md

 ✔️ Validation:

-> 💡 Notice the message on the page?
+> You can now go to <http://localhost:3000> in your browser (or using Postman) to see if it works 🚀.
+Notice the message on the page?
 Congratulations, you just completed your first `I love this workshop!` in NestJS! 🥳

 ## Step 2: Setting up the poc-shop